BCSE at 2020 Climate Week NYC

 Other speakers include: Mark Chambers, Director of Sustainability, NYC Mayor's Office, Makhegu Mabunda, Sustainability Specialist, Woolworths and Jess Shankleman, Climate and Renewables Reporter, Bloomberg News.
-Watch this event on September 22 on the Climate Group's Facebook Watch page.
+Watch this event on the Climate Group's Facebook Watch page.

 EE Magazine To Focus Prioritizing Energy Efficiency in the Global Economic Recovery

 September 18, 2020 | As COVID-19 continues to devastate economies around the globe, energy efficiency solutions can be a critical piece to support countries’ rapid and sustainable delivery.
 The 2020 Energy Efficiency Magazine: Special Edition on Energy Efficiency and Economic Recovery emphasizes the continued importance of energy efficiency’s role in both jump-starting economies and mitigating climate change.